pyamg.aggregation#

 Parameters:

-Sparse NxN matrix in CSR or BSR format
+Sparse NxN matrix in CSR or BSR format.

-BNone, array_like
+BNone, array

 Right near-nullspace candidates stored in the columns of an NxK array.
-K must be >= the blocksize of A (see reference [2011OlScTu]).
-The default value B=None is equivalent to choosing the constant over each block-variable, B=np.kron(np.ones((A.shape[0]/get_blocksize(A), 1)), np.eye(get_blocksize(A)))
+K must be >= the blocksize of A (see reference [2]).
+The default value B=None is equivalent to choosing the constant over each block-variable, B=np.kron(np.ones((A.shape[0]/get_blocksize(A), 1)), np.eye(get_blocksize(A))).

-BHNone, array_like
+BHNone, array

 Left near-nullspace candidates stored in the columns of an NxK array.
 BH is only used if symmetry=’nonsymmetric’.
-K must be >= the blocksize of A (see reference [2011OlScTu]).
-The default value B=None is equivalent to choosing the constant over each block-variable, B=np.kron(np.ones((A.shape[0]/get_blocksize(A), 1)), np.eye(get_blocksize(A)))
+K must be >= the blocksize of A (see reference [2]).
+The default value B=None is equivalent to choosing the constant over each block-variable, B=np.kron(np.ones((A.shape[0]/get_blocksize(A), 1)), np.eye(get_blocksize(A))).

-‘symmetric’ refers to both real and complex symmetric ‘hermitian’ refers to both complex Hermitian and real Hermitian ‘nonsymmetric’ i.e. nonsymmetric in a hermitian sense Note that for the strictly real case, symmetric and hermitian are the same Note that this flag does not denote definiteness of the operator.
+Note that for the strictly real case, symmetric and hermitian are the same.
+Note that this flag does not denote definiteness of the operator.

 strengthlist